Skip to main content

 Use organization-specific providers for customers — If you’re running a multi-tenant SaaS, let customers bring their own LLM API keys.
 This keeps their data with their provider and simplifies billing.

-Monitor usage regularly — Check the Admin Portal dashboard weekly to track execution volumes, storage growth, and user activity.
+Monitor usage regularly — Check the superadmin and project analytics dashboards to track execution volumes, token usage, and user activity.
 This helps you spot issues before they become problems.

 Next steps